saltastroops/salt-api-2021/docs/development.md

 All settings for the Web Manager must be provided as environment variables or in a file.
 By default that file is the file `.env` in the server's root folder (i.e. in the `python` folder).
 However, you can choose another file by setting the environment variable `DOTENV_FILE`. _Remember that a file defining environment variables must **never** be put under version control._

+!!! warning
+    Note that the value of the variable `SDB_DSN` must be in a format understood by SQLAlchemy.
+In particular, the protocol must indicate the database driver.
+So instead of just `mysql` it must be `mysql+pymysql` (for PyMYSQL) or `mysql+pymysql`.
+Otherwise you might get a puzzling error like `ModuleNotFoundError: No module named 'MySQLdb'`.

 The unit tests always use the file `.env.test` in the server's root folder, and you cannot change this file.

 You can find the list of settings in the module `saltapi.settings`; each property of the `Settings` class corresponds to an environment variable.
 The names aren't case-sensitive; so, for example, the property `secret_key` can be defined in an environment variable `SECRET_KEY`.
 Talking of secret keys, any secret key should be generated with `openssl`.